Updated July 29, 2023

-- The major and the key difference between General Ledger vs Trial Balance is that the trial balance only shows the ending balance of each general ledger account.
-Trial balance shows or depicts the summary for each account balance and is an internal document.
-On the other hand, General Ledger provides detailed transactions details for each account build or outstanding in the company for a particular financial period.
+- The major and the key difference between General Ledger and Trial Balance is that the trial balance only shows the ending balance of each general ledger account.
+The trial balance shows or depicts the summary for each account balance and is an internal document.
+On the other hand, General Ledger provides detailed transaction details for each account build or outstanding in the company for a particular financial period.

 - Ledger is created from the journal entries or the books of accounts which is extracted from tally software generally or any other software in a particular company.
 It is basically a summarized form of all the journal entries passed in a company for a particular period.
 Trial Balance, on the other hand, is made from the ledger balances and works on the principle of Debit and credit and shows the closing balance of each account which is then used for the preparation of final accounts in a company.